Moto Razr: Know the caveats before you buy

 3. The Razr is missing high-end features

 While the 6.2-inch screen of the Moto Razr is almost as long as the Galaxy Note 10 Plus (with its 6.8-inch display), it's not nearly as wide.
 As a result, the on-screen keyboard feels far more cramped than those spacious keys on the Note 10 Plus.
-So while the Razr has the length of a phablet, its usability feels a lot more like a standard smartphone than a high-end premium model.
-That extends to a lot of other features as well, which means you're paying a high-end price (US $1,500) for the folding action but you're not getting the latest and greatest smartphone features to go with it.
+So while the Razr has the length of a phablet, its usability feels more like a standard smartphone than a high-end premium model.
+That extends to a lot of other features as well, which means you're paying a high-end price ($1,500) for the folding action, but you're not getting the latest and greatest smartphone features to go with it.

-For example, the Razr has one standard 16MP camera on the back, while the latest Apple and Samsung flagship phones have 3-camera arrays that add zoom and ultrawide angle cameras.
-The Razr has a 2510 mAh battery, while the iPhone 11 Pro Max has a 3969 mAh battery and the Note 10 Plus has a 4,300 mAh battery.
-The Razr has a 15W fast charger, while the Note 10 Plus comes with a 25W charger and can charge even faster with a special 45W charger.
-The iPhone 11 Pro Max comes with an 18W fast charger in the box.
+The Razr has one standard 16-megapixel camera on the back, for example, while the latest Apple and Samsung flagship phones have three-camera arrays that add zoom and ultrawide-angle cameras.
+The Razr has a 2,510-mAh battery, compared to the iPhone 11 Pro Max's 3,969-mAh and the Note 10 Plus' 4,300-mAh batteries.
+The Razr has a 15-watt fast charger, while the Note 10 Plus comes with a 25-watt charger and can charge even faster with a special 45-watt unit.
+The iPhone 11 Pro Max comes with an 18-watt fast charger in the box.
 Both the Samsung and Apple flagship devices support wireless charging, while the Moto Razr does not.
 Both flagships also feature face unlock, which the Razr doesn't offer.
 The Razr also comes with a much less powerful processor (Qualcomm Snapdragon 710) than the Samsung and Apple flagships.
-And, it will not include 5G, which is expected to be featured prominently in Samsung and Apple flagship phones during 2020.
+And it will not include 5G, which is expected to be featured prominently in Samsung and Apple flagship phones during 2020.

 4. The Galaxy Z Flip will be a powerful competitor

-Note: This article was originally published earlier this week and has been updated.